kedro-org/kedro/docs/source/data/kedro_io.md

     return result
 ```

-As you can see from the above ecample, on load `PartitionedDataSet` _does not_ automatically load the data from the located partitions.
+As you can see from the above example, on load `PartitionedDataSet` _does not_ automatically load the data from the located partitions.
 Instead, `PartitionedDataSet` returns a dictionary with partition IDs as keys and the corresponding load functions as values.
 It allows the node that consumes the `PartitionedDataSet` to implement the logic that defines what partitions need to be loaded, and how this data is going to be processed.

 Partition ID _does not_ represent the whole partition path, but only a part of it that is unique for a given partition _and_ filename suffix: